• Skip to primary navigation

 More Breakfast Recipes

-If you enjoyed this confetti pancake recipe, you’ll probably also like these recipes:
+If you enjoyed these confetti pancakes, you’ll probably also like these recipes:

 A stack of rainbow confetti sprinkle pancakes with whipped cream on top with a bite taken out of the middle with a gold fork.